 - Smug Snake: Han offers to pay his debts to him and Jabba refuses to listen; when Leia and Luke warn Jabba that they could defeat him, Jabba and his minions do not take them seriously at all.
 Even when being led to the Sarlacc pit Luke says "this is your last chance; free us, or die."
 Jabba and his minions still refuse to take them seriously.
 Jabba is offered so many warnings and so many chances for alternatives that for him to still keep ignoring the heroes makes his Karmic Death all the more satisfying.

-- Starfish Alien: Hutts are large slug-like creatures with toad-like heads.
+- Starfish Aliens: Hutts are large slug-like creatures with toad-like heads.

 - Tattooed Crook: He's a criminal leader with his clan tattoo etched into his right forearm.